dwittaker/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
+Data source improvement - this dataset was heavily imbalanced which could result in bias.
+There were ~33k samples, with a 89-11 percent split on the 2 classes.
+Generally, we could either get more balanced data, or reduce the samples in favor of balance.
+Of course, that would be experimental, as it might not be a huge issue.
+On another note, we could also look at different metrics to understand their pros and cons and to determine suitability in this business case.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**